 The reopening of schools has been a major logistical undertaking, which I appreciate has been a much used phrase over the last while.
 Some people have expressed concerns about whether there was enough time to prepare, can we keep going, will additional staff be available and what might happen if there is an outbreak of the virus.
 All of these issues have been addressed as they arose within schools.
 There will be an increasing number of issues as time passes but we will deal with each issue as it arises.
 I acknowledge the collaborative spirit demonstrated by the representative bodies and school communities right from the beginning when the schools closed in March to the present day.
 We will all work together so that challenges we face will be resolved together.

-As I said in my opening remarks, Bus Éireann has advertised to recruit additional buses.
+Bus Éireann has advertised to recruit additional buses.
 I am talking about in the region of 1,600 buses thus 1,600 drivers are required.
-I appreciate the point made here about facilitating people over 70 years but, unfortunately, that is not within my gift.
+I appreciate the point made here about facilitating over-70s but, unfortunately, that is not within my gift.
 We are steadily, quickly and safely working through all of this, which is very important.
 The Senators mentioned private buses.
 Again, it is not within my gift to resolve the matter as private buses are the responsibility of another Department.

 Reference was made to October returns.
 Some students will be hesitant to return to school.

 Issues of well-being and the supports available were also raised.
 We were very clear about additional well-being supports within schools.
 As the schools reopened, an individual, class-based and whole-school approach was taken.
-I have been in other forums where it has been acknowledged that there has been very positive engagement with all the SPHE resources that have been made available in this regard.
+I have been in other forums where it has been acknowledged that there has been very positive engagement with all the social, personal and health education, SPHE, resources that have been made available in this regard.
 Notwithstanding that, I appreciate there are individual cases, and I invite those cases to engage with the school community because the community is very positive in acknowledging that students and parents might have concerns.

 That brings me on to the issue of the October returns.
 There is a view that some students might not be in place in time for the returns.
 I acknowledge that this might be an issue for allocation going forward.
 All I can say at the moment is that I am aware of the issue.
 We are taking a well-being approach to the return of students to school and we will have to be cognisant of the issue as we evaluate the October returns when they come back.

 Some Senators raised digital resources, ICT and so on in schools.
-I very much acknowledge that this is hugely important.
-Over the past three years more than €160 million has been made available in this regard.
-From March, April and May we were looking at the inclusion of €50 million for the provision of resources within schools to meet those needs on the ground, whether laptops or whatever else.
+I acknowledge that this is hugely important.
+Over the past three years, more than €160 million has been made available in this regard.
+From March, April and May, we were looking at the inclusion of €50 million for the provision of resources within schools to meet those needs on the ground, whether laptops or whatever else.
 There will be additional funding in that regard amounting to tens of millions of euro in the coming weeks in the context of the budget.
 That is what we are aiming for.